HOW TO PLAY: Three Card Poker

 Three Card Poker

 Three Card Poker is one of the hottest table games right now.
 It is distributed by Bally Technology.
-One of the reasons it has become so popular is because it is an easy game to learn and the payouts are high when big hands hit.
+One of the reasons it has become so popular is that it is an easy game to learn, and the payouts are high when big hands hit.

 Each player is dealt three cards.
 The dealer is also dealt three cards that are placed face down.
 Players pick up their hands and decide whether they would like to play or fold.

-A player should raise if the hand is queen, six, four or better.
-This means that the highest card in the hand is a queen, king or ace.
+A player should raise if the hand is queen, six, four, or better.
+This means that the highest card in the hand is a queen, king, or ace.
 If the highest card is a queen, the second-highest card needs to be at least a six.
-The third card should not be a two or three if the other two cards are a queen and six.
+The third card should not be a two or three if the other two cards are a queen and a six.

 Any pair, straight, flush, straight flush, or three of a kind should also be played.
 Any other hand should be folded.